rag5798/cse310/README.md

 # Development Environment

 <!--{Describe the tools that you used to develop the software}-->
-I used Visual Studio Code and Github to store my code.
+I used Visual Studio Code as my IDE and Github to store my code.

 <!--{Describe the programming language that you used}-->
 I used GO for this project.
 GO is primarily used in building servers and web development using APIs.